Inertial Momentum Dissipation for Viscosity Solutions of Euler Equations: External Flow Around a Smooth Body: Introduction

 \section{Introduction}

 It was proposed by Taylor as early as 1915 \cite{taylor1915eddy} that in turbulent fluid flows interacting with a solid boundary there may be a ``finite loss of momentum at the walls due to an infinitesimal viscosity'', and he suggested also an analogy with weak solutions of the fluid equations describing shocks.
 The corresponding phenomenon of ``inertial energy dissipation'' has been much investigated since Onsager pointed out the criticality of 1/3 H\"older singularity of the velocity field for such dissipation \cite{onsager1949statistical}: see \cite{eyink1994energy,constantin1994onsager,duchon2000inertial,cheskidov2008energy} for proofs of the necessity of these singularities and \cite{isett2018proof,buckmaster2019onsager} for proofs that such dissipative solutions exist.
 This line of investigation has been recently extended to wall-bounded turbulence by Bardos \& Titi \cite{bardos2018onsager} and by several following works \cite{drivas2018onsager,bardos2019onsager,chen2020kato}, which all consider the balance of kinetic energy rather than momentum.
 However, there is a well-developed phenomenology of spatial ``momentum cascade'' in wall-bounded turbulent flows, closely analogous to the energy cascade through scales in the bulk of the flow away from solid boundaries \cite{tennekes1972first,jimenez2012cascades,yang2017multifractal}.
-As discussed in our previous work \cite{eyink2022Aonsager}, the mathematical methods applied to study Onsager's dissipation anomaly due to energy cascade should apply as well to the spatial momentum cascade.
+As discussed in \cite{eyink2022Aonsager}, the mathematical methods applied to study Onsager's dissipation anomaly due to energy cascade should apply as well to the spatial momentum cascade and the results of the present work have been explained at a physical level in our general review \cite{eyink2024onsager}.

-We make such a study here in the context of flow around a finite solid body with smooth surface, which was the subject of the famous paradox of d'Alembert \cite{dalembert1749theoria,dalembert1768paradoxe}.
+We perform the rigorous study here in the context of flow around a finite solid body with smooth surface, which was the subject of the famous paradox of d'Alembert \cite{dalembert1749theoria,dalembert1768paradoxe}.
 The type of situation we consider is illustrated in Fig.~\ref{fig1}, which shows a finite body $B$ and the exterior flow domain $\Omega={\mathbb R}^3\setminus B$ on which the incompressible Navier-Stokes equation is assumed to be satisfied

 subject to the boundary conditions